GadagojuShiva/configuration-management-ansible/README.md

 ## Overview

-configuration management tool used by DevOps engineers to automate the process of configuring servers.
+Configuration management tool used by DevOps engineers to automate the process of configuring servers.
 It facilitates tasks such as patching, upgrading, and installing software on multiple servers simultaneously.